Walferdange: Places of interest

 Sights include the Roman villa and the underground aqueduct Raschpëtzer Qanat, as well as the Walferdange Castle.
 Until 2015 the residential palace housed the Faculty of Languages and Literature, Humanities, Art and Behavioral Sciences of the University of Luxembourg.

 Sports

-Walferdange is home for to sport clubs, including BBC Résidence (basketball), RSR Walfer (volleyball), De Renert (rugby union), FC Résidence Walfer (football), Tennis Club Résidence Walfer (tennis) and Optimists Cricket Club (cricket).
+Walferdange is home for to sport clubs, including BBC Résidence (basketball), RSR Walfer (volleyball), De Renert (rugby union), FC Résidence Walferdange (football), Tennis Club Résidence Walfer (tennis) a Optimists Cricket Club (cricket), and Karate Club Walferdange (karate).

 Cricket

 The Pierre Werner Cricket Ground, also known as the Walferdange Cricket Ground, is situated in Helmsange next to the Alzette river.
 The cricket ground is the premier cricket venue in Luxembourg, being the home ground of the country's top club, the Optimists Cricket Club (OCC).
 It is named after the Pierre Werner, former Prime Minister of Luxembourg (1959–74, 1979–84).
 Werner had fallen in love with cricket when living in London in 1930, and went on to become the Honorary President of the OCC, which had been established when he was Prime Minister.
 Werner opened the OCC's new ground in 1992.